 The roosters she cooked were sourced from my grandfather’s farm, where they were killed and transported home.
 Of course, she didn’t partake in the killing, as that was purely a man’s job.
 Her preparation of the dish began by substituting chicha with homemade vinegar made from pineapple skins.
 It’s common for people to use substitutes for chicha due to its historical legality issues stemming from its high alcohol content.
 Alternatives can include wine, beer, vinegar, or even Coca-Cola!

-Gallo en Chicha is not typically found in restaurants, yet it is served at one of the most famous traditional eateries in El Salvador, El Basurero (The Trash Can).
-Established in 1976, with two locations.
+Gallo en Chicha is not typically found in restaurants, yet it is served at one of the most famous traditional eateries in El Salvador, El Basurero (The Trash Can) a popular restaurant established in 1976, with only two locations.
 It got its name due to its first location being close to a dumpster and to locate its customers would refer to it as the restaurant close to the dumpster.
 El Basurero is primarily famous for its chicken soup but offers nearly every traditional dish from the country, including Gallo en Chicha.
 This was not a dish that was included in the original menu but it was added roughly 5 to 10 years after opening due to the high demand of frequent eaters asking for more traditional food options.
 It is prepared and served only on the weekends.
 Notably, most patrons ordering this dish are aged 45 and up, while younger customers tend to stick to more popular plates.

 El Basurero has a distinctive approach to preparing its dishes and is known for its unique flavors.
 All recipes are crafted by two chefs based on the originals written by the restaurant’s founder, Ana María Chávez.
 However, these chefs still personalize the dishes by adding their own flavors as interpretations of the recipes.